 5. Take care when changing

 Wetsuit material undergoes the most stress and strain during the 5-15 mins you fight tooth and nail to get it on or off.
-Take your time and don’t claw at every bit of neoprene you can get hold of, take your time.
-To reduce the risks of rips and tears when trying to get your feet through try putting your foot in a shopping bag first.
+Take your time and don’t claw at every bit of neoprene you can hold.
+To reduce the risks of rips and tears when trying to get your feet through, try putting your foot in a shopping bag first.
 This will also stop you transferring any sand or mud inside your wetsuit.
 Also, be careful what you’re standing on when changing.
-The stones or tarmac of the beach car park are not going to do the suit much good as you writhe around, consider investing in a large plastic box or bucket that will also double as a container for your damp wetsuit afterwards.
+The stones or tarmac of the beach car park are not going to do the suit much good as you writhe around.
+Consider investing in a large plastic box or bucket that will also double as a container for your damp wetsuit afterwards.

 6. Deep clean from regularly